ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 ---
-title: 'Building a scalable post-purchase experience '
+title: 'Building a scalable post purchase experience'
 subtitle: ''
-date: 2019-01-02 00:00:00
+date: 2019-01-03 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
-featured_image: '/images/home-thumbs/green.jpg'
+featured_image: '/images/home-thumbs/post_purchase_thumb.jpg'
 ---
 _**Filed under** UX/UI (Desktop, Mobile, App), User Testing_